Error Handling and Resilience¶

 {

-public string NodeId { get; set; } // Node where error occurred
+public string NodeId { get; set; } // Node where the error occurred

-public GraphErrorType ErrorType { get; set; } // Error classification
+public GraphErrorType ErrorType { get; set; } // Classified error type

-public ErrorSeverity Severity { get; set; } // Error severity
+public ErrorSeverity Severity { get; set; } // Severity level for alerting/escalation

-public bool IsTransient { get; set; } // Transient vs permanent
+public bool IsTransient { get; set; } // Indicates if the error is transient

-public int AttemptNumber { get; set; } // Retry attempt
+public int AttemptNumber { get; set; } // The attempt number when the error happened

-public DateTimeOffset Timestamp { get; set; } // When error occurred
+public DateTimeOffset Timestamp { get; set; } // When the error was recorded

-public string ExceptionType { get; set; } // Exception type name
+public string ExceptionType { get; set; } // CLR exception type name

-public string ErrorMessage { get; set; } // Error message
+public string ErrorMessage { get; set; } // The exception message or error description

 public ErrorRecoveryAction?
-RecoveryAction { get; set; } // Action taken
+RecoveryAction { get; set; } // Suggested recovery action

 public bool?
-RecoverySuccess { get; set; } // Recovery outcome
+RecoverySuccess { get; set; } // Whether the recovery succeeded

-public TimeSpan Duration { get; set; } // Execution duration
+public TimeSpan Duration { get; set; } // Duration of the failing operation

 }